quorumcontrol/tupelo-docs/docs/whitepaper.md

 }
 ```

-A SEND_COIN transaction is valid if in the state of the Chain Tree there is enough of a balance of “name” coin.
+A $$SEND\_COIN$$ transaction is valid if in the state of the Chain Tree there is enough of a balance of “name” coin.
 The balance is calculated by adding all mints and receives in the Chain Tree and subtracting the Sends.
 The Chain Tree owner sends the signed tip (and the path through the Chain Tree) that includes the sendcoin.
-The “balance” is immediately deducted from their Chain Tree in the sense that they cannot add another SEND_COIN transaction for more than their balance which includes this transaction.
+The “balance” is immediately deducted from their Chain Tree in the sense that they cannot add another $$SEND\_COIN$$ transaction for more than their balance which includes this transaction.
 The destination should be the DID of the receiving ChainTree.
-A SEND_COIN transaction is similar to a cashiers check in that the amount is deducted from the senders ChainTree at the time of the SEND_COIN transaction.
-This allows a RECEIVE_COIN transaction (see next section) to not depend on any future state of the sender’s ChainTree.
+A $$SEND\_COIN$$ transaction is similar to a cashiers check in that the amount is deducted from the senders ChainTree at the time of the $$SEND\_COIN$$ transaction.
+This allows a $$RECEIVE\_COIN$$ transaction (see next section) to not depend on any future state of the sender’s ChainTree.
 The senders’ and receivers’ chain trees are updated independently and therefore there is no multiple Chain Tree transaction needed at the signer level.

 ```
 RECEIVE_COIN